-4 Topics -utility of digital tools -emails -lesson design -social media -assessment -class blog -gamification 5 Teaching & Learning Methods, Strategies The following methods/strategies will be used during this module: - online recorded lessons and pills with transcripts - support materials and resources practical examples of tools and resources use 6 Learning materials & aids Tablets and laptops How to use CANVA: Image: Constraint of the state of
+4 Topics -utility of digital tools -emails -lesson design -social media -assessment -class blog -gamification 5 Teaching & Learning Methods, Strategies The following methods/strategies will be used during this module: - online recorded lessons and pills with transcripts - support materials and resources practical examples of tools and resources use 6 Learning materials & aids How to use CANVA: How to use Quizizz: Software to improve distance learning: How to communicate digitally with students and parents: CLICK HERE MO Other resources: CLICK HERE MO OTHER RESOURC

-7 Articulation of the unit N° Lessons: 1 1.
+2000 7 Articulation of the unit N° Lessons: 1 1.
 Introduction 2. utility of digital tools 3. emails 4. lesson design 5. social media 6. assessment 7. class blog 8. gamification 9. conclusion 8 Self- evaluation and self- reflection At the end of each lesson, a short multiple-choice quiz will allow each trainee to self-evaluate his/her knowledge acquired.
 9 Module evaluation A multiple-choice quiz can be done to verify the basic theoretical concepts.
-10 References/ Additional reading How to use CANVA: How to use Quizizz: Software to improve distance learning: How to communicate digitally with students and parents: Mow to use social media: COCK HERE COCK
+10 References/ Additional reading How to use Quizizz: Software to improve distance learning: How to communicate digitally with students and parents: CUCK HERE FOR Other resources: CUCK HERE FOR